 How to prepare for the BMAT?

-Because the test specification very strongly relates to level 3 key skills such as 'handling of numbers' and 'communication', your best preparation is to work hard on developing your key skills during your sixth-form studies.
-In addition, as BMAT also includes a section designed to test that you remember GCSE science (biology, physics, chemistry) and maths, you would be wise to revise these subjects.
+BMAT tests a number of high level skills, such as critical thinking, problem solving and constructing arguements, all of which you will have been developing during your school studies.
+In addition, as BMAT also includes a section designed to test your knowledge and understanding of GCSE science (biology, physics, chemistry) and maths, you would be wise to revise these subjects.

 Sample BMAT Papers, suggested books and intensive courses to prepare for the exam can be found here: